H-Software/puppet-beats/README.md

 ## WARNING ##

-This module is under development.
+* This module is under development.
 Most things work most of the time, mostly.
 Some protocols and settings are still missing.

+* From module version 0.10 are unsupported beats < v5.x

+## COMPATIBILITY ##

 * Filebeats tested on CentOS 6/7